acend/argocd-basics-training/content/en/docs/additional/orphaned_resources.md

 ```

 {{% alert title="Note" color="info" %}}
 This service will be detected as orphaned resource because it is not managed by Argo CD.
-All resources which are managed by Argo CD are marked with the label `app.kubernetes.io/instance` per default.
-The key of the label can be changed with the setting `application.instanceLabelKey`.
-See [documentation](https://argoproj.github.io/argo-cd/faq/#why-is-my-app-out-of-sync-even-after-syncing) for further details.
+All resources which are managed by Argo CD are marked with the annotation `argocd.argoproj.io/tracking-id` per default.
 {{% /alert %}}